-Every network has it, a DHCP Server, but what is it?
-In short, the DHCP Server assigns network address (IP Address) to every client in the network that needs one.
+Every network has one, a DHCP Server, but what is it?
+In short, the DHCP Server assigns a network address (IP Address) to every client in the network that needs one.
 Without a DHCP server, you would need to give every network device an IP Address manually.

 Because of a DHCP server, we can use our mobile phones on every wireless network that we can connect to.
 The DHCP Server in the network will assign your phone an IP Address so it can connect to the internet for example.